Chapter 6 | Assessment

 Some examples of how teachers review student online work include:

-- Assigning online tests (either those associated with the curriculum or those created by the teacher using something like Google Forms or a learning management system, or by a third-party site found by conducting a web search)
+- Assigning online tests (either those associated with the curriculum or those created by the teacher using something like Google Forms or a learning management system, or by a third-party site)

 - Using real-time online assessment tools and games (e.g., Kahoot, Quizizz, or Baamboozle) in blended learning or remote synchronous classes